• Skip to primary navigation

 Any unusual symptoms your cat may be exhibiting could be cause for concern.
 Many household plants can cause gastrointestinal symptoms like drooling, diarrhea, and vomiting.
 If your cat has any of these signs, do not ignore them and seek veterinary help immediately.
 If your cat starts vomiting for an unknown reason and you see plant material in the vomit, be suspicious of poisonous plant ingestion and do your detective work accordingly.
 These are the most common signs of poisoning in cats:

-1. Vomiting
+- Vomiting

-2. Drooling
+- Drooling

-3. Diarrhea
+- Diarrhea

-4. Appetite loss
+- Appetite loss

-5. Weakness and collapse
+- Weakness and collapse

-6. Trouble breathing
+- Trouble breathing

-7. Loss of coordination
+- Loss of coordination

-8. Seizures and tremors
+- Seizures and tremors

 As in all matters of poisoning, it is important to remember: the dosage makes the poison, and cats are no exception.
 More serious symptoms are expected when a greater quantity is consumed, and sicker, younger, or smaller cats are more likely to be seriously affected.
 While some plants, such as lilies, can be deadly when even trace amounts are ingested, other plants have to be consumed in large amounts to produce any symptoms at all.
 Regardless, any time a cat consumes any type of plant, even one that is considered non-toxic or safe, it’s still possible for an upset stomach to result.

 If you believe your cat may have had access to a toxic plant, it’s better to be safe than sorry.
 Visit Vetster 24/7 to find an online vet in Ontario or call the poison control helpline.
 If you saw your cat consume a potentially harmful plant, take a sample of the remaining plant matter and place it in a plastic bag for identification.
-If you know the plant was toxic, do not wait for your cat to display symptoms of poisoning before calling for help.
+If you know the plant is toxic, do not wait for your cat to display symptoms of poisoning before calling for help.
 When it comes to ingesting something toxic, fast action can save the life of your cat, but preventing exposure in the first place is the better strategy.
 Poisoning may not always cause immediate symptoms but it can be fatal if left untreated.
 If you witness your cat consume a toxic or poisonous substance, call poison control or your local emergency center immediately.

-Leave a Reply Cancel reply
+Leave a Reply